 Three choreographers had fallen through, a bid for a new project was due, a deadline was pushed up, and we just realized that because of a clerical error, a big piece of our current film had no budget left.

 This week, things are a little better, but there’s still plenty left undone and plenty more problems to solve.

 I imagine the same is for you.

 I was watching the movie, HUGO, a few weeks ago with my wife.
-There’s a great scene between Hugo and his father played by Jude Law, where they are attempting to fix their automaton robot.
+There’s this great scene between Hugo and his father, played by Jude Law, where they are attempting to fix their automaton robot.

-They are so close to making the thing work when they realize they’re missing a key that happens to be in the shape of a heart.
+After months of scavenging parts from every nook and cranny of the city, they begin attaching the final pieces.
+They are so close to making the thing work when they realize they’re missing the key to turn it on.
 Hugo is obviously disappointed and frustrated.

 They are so close to being finished!
-How will they ever find the key!?
+Now how will they ever find the key!?

 “Ah.
 Another mystery to solve!”

-This is how you begin to breathe.
-This is how you begin to cope with the chaos that naturally comes with making hard things.
+This my friends is how you begin to breathe.
+This is how you begin to cope (and possibly, even enjoy) with the tumult that naturally comes with making hard things.

 Sure this is going to be hard work, but oh, what fun!